Twitter Banner Size: Profile & Header. Twitter Banner Dimensions.

 This means that while the recommended dimensions for your full Twitter profile picture is 400 x 400 pixels, your branding information should be placed in an area slightly smaller than that.

 Twitter header picture

-- The contents of your header should not be placed at the top or at the bottom of the image so it won’t get cut out;
+- Your Twitter header contents should not be positioned at either the top or the bottom of the image;

 Images in Tweets